 To my wonderful girls,

-I want to share some irrefutable truths (according to my values) which I hope will guide you.
+I want to share some irrefutable truths (according to my personal values) which I hope will guide you.
 I know you’ll follow your own path, but I hope in reading these, you may benefit a little from the legacy of my life lessons.
 As your dad is fond of saying: